ComboStrikeHQ/docker-rails/README.md

 You can also create a `config/sidekiq.yml` file in your app that contains additional configuration.

+The default configuration enables the `default` and `mailers` queues.

 ### Logging / Logentries
 We use [Logentries](https://logentries.com/) for application logging.
 If you provide a Logentries token, app server and sidekiq log output if forwarded to Logentries.
 Using Logentries